Garlicky Beef and Bean Stir-Fry uses a less expensive cut of beef and family favorite vegetables.

 When looking for the beef you need to make this recipe, make sure you look at a few of the inexpensive cuts.
 If they are cut thin and/or tenderized, they will be fine.
 I only purchase beef that is on sale.
 It is one way I make sure that I am sticking to preparing a meal for $5.00 or less.

-- 1 (10-oz) sirloin steak, thinly sliced across the grain
+- 1 (10 ounces of sirloin steak thinly sliced across the grain

-- Combine first 5 ingredients.
+Combine first 5 ingredients in a small bowl.
 Gradually whisk in 3 Tbsp. oil; transfer to a large zip-top plastic bag.
 Add steak; seal.
 Let stand at room temperature for 15 minutes.

-- Pour steak and marinade into a bowl.
-Transfer steak to a wok, reserving marinade.
+Pour steak and marinade into a bowl.
+Remove the steak and transfer steak to a wok, reserving marinade.
 Stir-fry steak in 1 Tbsp. oil over medium-high heat 1/ 1/2 minutes or until browned.
 Remove steak and place in a bowl.
 Transfer green beans to pan and stir-fry for about 3 minutes or until crisp-tender.

 I really hope you will give this recipe a try.
 I have a great recipe for Orange Pork Stir-Fry that you will love too!